cadrian/pwd/README.md

 ## Important note

-pwdmgr is a local password manager.
+pwd is a local password manager.
 As such, it needs to provide passwords in cleartext to other processes (mainly the X clipboard).

-It is important to understand that, under such circumstances, there is no reason to make pwdmgr overly secure.
+It is important to understand that, under such circumstances, there is no reason to make pwd overly secure.
 It can be subject to many local exploits (reading its environment variables, its memory sections etc. may provide cleartext passwords).